alexandlazaris/challenge-playwright-python/README.md

 - https://playwright.dev/python/docs/intro

 ## Setting up env

-Development has been performed within a virtual python environment, isolating impact and dependencies from the host system.

 1. clone the repo
 2. run `python3 -m venv venv` to create a virtual env